 How The Donald Trump Cabinet Stacks Up, In 3 Charts

 Donald Trump has explained on multiple occasions how he picks his closest advisers.
 He seems to like well-qualified, dependable people ("I surround myself with good people, and then I give myself the luxury of trusting them," he wrote in 1990).
 Then again, trustworthiness may not be a prerequisite ("My motto is 'Hire the best people, and don't trust them,' " he wrote in 2007).
-And now, there are even reports that he is seeking a particular "look" for staffers, as the Washington Post reported this week.
+And now, there are even reports that he is seeking a particular "look" for staffers, as the Washington Post reported on Dec.
+22.

 Numbers give a more concrete sense of how he is choosing his advisers, though.
 For instance, Trump's Cabinet looks a lot like one might expect from a fiercely anti-establishment candidate: He has relatively few appointees with government experience.
 Instead, he has reached out to people from the business community.